JBtallgrass/buzzline-03-jballard/README.md

 To restart, recreate .venv, install dependencies, and continue working seamlessly.

 📜 License
-This project is open-source under the MIT License.
-You are free to modify, fork, and experiment with this code.
-See the LICENSE for details.
+_This project is open-source under the MIT License.You are free to modify, fork, and experiment with this code.
+See the LICENSE for details._

-🚀 Next Steps
+##🚀 Next Steps
 📊 Analyze correlations between rafting feedback & environment.

 📈 Visualize data using Tableau, Matplotlib, or Pandas.

 🧠 Apply AI for sentiment analysis or predictive modeling.
-Happy coding! 🚣‍♂️💨 Enjoy building real-time analytics for adventure tourism! 🎉

  [Automated Analysis](Jballard_docs\Automate_analysi.md)

+🚣‍♂️💨 Enjoy building real-time analytics for adventure tourism! 🎉